Reform the Armed Forces Movement: Statement of Common Aspirations and first public protest

 The RAM then made their existence public at the March 21, 1985 Philippine Military Academy reunion.
 About 300 officers under the RAM, mostly from the PMA Classes of 1971 to 1984, broke away from their parade ground line and unfurled a banner which said “Unity Through Reforms.”
 Wearing T-shirts that said “We Belong,” these officers marked the first public protest of the military during the Marcos regime.

 Failed coup against Marcos and role in the People Power Revolution

 February 1986 coup

-When revelations of cheating during 1986 Philippine presidential election came out in February 1982, RAM forces under the leadership of Defense Secretary Juan Ponce Enrile wanted to take advantage of the social instability and plotted to unseat Ferdinand Marcos and take Malacañang Palace by force.
-However, this RAM coup d'etat failed when it was discovered by Marcos on February 22, 1986 - a day before it was supposed to be implemented.
+When revelations of cheating during 1986 Philippine presidential election came out in February 1982, RAM forces under the leadership of Defense Minister Juan Ponce Enrile wanted to take advantage of the social instability and plotted to unseat Ferdinand Marcos and take Malacañang Palace by force.
+However, this RAM coup d'état failed when it was discovered by Marcos on February 22, 1986 - a day before it was supposed to be implemented.